rabbitmq/internals/uninterupted_cluster_upgrade.md

     % Do things with the new format of slaves list. really_do_things(Slaves);
 do_things(#amqqueue{features = #{slaves_list := Slaves}}) ->
-    % Do things with the old format of slaves list. really_do_things(Slaves).
+    % Convert the old format of slaves list and do things with it.
+    Slaves1 = % ...
+    really_do_things(Slaves).
 ```

+In the end, not matter the complexity of the change in this case, the
-In the end, the record is unchanged and thus, the Mnesia table schema
-remains the same.
+record is unchanged and thus, the Mnesia table schema remains the same.

 #### Feature flags